-Against the above background, it is the objective of this briefing note to analyse in how far the EU's "internal policies" are taking account of the spirit and letter of the UNESCO Convention on Cultural Diversity.
-The term "internal policies" is understood broadly here and captures the Single Market, intellectual property and competition law, as well as "soft law" instruments, such as the Open Method of Coordination (OMC), funding programmes on culture and education, diverse policy guidelines (recommendations and communications) and procedural activities involving the consultation of civil society groups.6
+Against the above background, it is the objective of this article to analyse how far the EU's internal policies are taking account of the spirit and letter of the UNESCO Convention on Cultural Diversity.
+The term "internal policies" is understood broadly here and captures the single market, intellectual property and competition law, as well as "soft law" instruments, such as the funding programmes on culture and education, as well as diverse policy guidelines (recommendations and communications).8

-Building upon this, the note will provide ideas on how the EU may calibrate current practices and take up new ways to apply the Convention in its internal policies in the future.
-This second, forward-looking, aspect of the briefing paper is particularly important as the available literature indicates that the EU has in fact taken few concrete measures in the wake of the Convention.
-This is a situation that can be perhaps explicated by the existence of manifold of instruments to preserve cultural diversity put in place prior to the Convention's coming into force in 20077 and relates to EU's long-term engagement in the cultural domain.8 That is why elements of the following analysis of the implementation of the UNESCO Convention in EU's internal policies will consider EU's respect for the protection and promotion of cultural diversity avant la lettre - i.e. prior to the emergence of this notion as emancipated by the UNESCO Convention on the international level.
+Building upon this, the article provides some ideas on how the EU may calibrate current practices and take up new ways to apply the Convention in its internal policies in the future.
+This second, forward-looking, aspect is particularly important as the available literature indicates that the EU has in fact taken few concrete measures in the wake of the Convention.
+This is a situation that can be perhaps explained by the existence of manifold instruments to preserve cultural diversity put in place prior to the Convention's coming into force in 2007^9 and relates to the EU's long-term engagement in the cultural domain.10 That is why elements of the following analysis of the implementation of the UNESCO Convention in the EU's internal policies will consider the EU's respect for the protection and promotion of cultural diversity avant la lettre - i.e. prior to the emergence of this notion as advanced by the UNESCO Convention on the international level.